Who can use the CoBi?

 More details will be provided by the CoBi Team, if appropriate.

-‘Analysis data’ are all data-panels generated during your research project using the CoBi data.
-This is, in general rule, your final working dataset, including newly generated data-panels and the analytical dataset.
-This also includes assay results (if applicable), analysis from existing data, the intermediates of those derived datasets, and sequencing files (raw data).
+Analysis data are all data-panels generated during your research project using CoBi data.
+This, in general, incorporates your final working dataset including newly generated data-panels and the analytical dataset as well as assay results (if applicable), analyses from existing data, the intermediates of those derived datasets and sequencing files (raw data).

 What additional information should be provided?